GuicoRM/Final-Project-DE2/README.md

 - **LCD screen**

     This module is similar to the LCD screen we have used for the semester.
+We will use it to display different messages.

     You can find the explanations on ['*Mr.Fryza GitHub*'](https://github.com/tomas-fryza/Digital-electronics-2/tree/master/Labs/06-lcd).

 - **LEDs**

     This module is similar to the LEDs we have used for the semester.
+We will use them to signal different events.

     You can find the explanations on ['*Mr.Fryza GitHub*'](https://github.com/tomas-fryza/Digital-electronics-2/tree/master/Labs/02-leds).